Frequently asked questions about OpenELS

 We believe there are many benefits for users and for society in having a single access point for international users of harmonised, pan-European, authoritative geospatial information and services.
 The Open European Location Services (Open ELS) project demonstrates this potential.

 Why is the Open ELS Project developing a data policy?

 One of the key aims of the Open ELS Project is to provide certainty about what open data from official sources is free, what is charged for and under what terms and conditions.
 The Open ELS Data Policy aims to provide clarity about data defined as open for the purposes of the project.
 It complements the national activities of NMCAs and respects their national policy, legislative and business requirements

 Do organisations have to make all their data open to take part in the Open ELS Project?

 No, the Open ELS Project uses only members’ information that is already available as open data.
 The Project is not demanding that members make other data open – we respect their national policy, legislative and business requirements.

 How is the Open ELS Project data policy being developed?

-The Open ELS Project open data policy and licensing framework are being drafted using the results of our recent survey on open data already available from official national sources across geographical Europe.
+The Open ELS Project open data policy and licensing framework was developed using the results of our recent survey on open data already available from official national sources across geographical Europe.
 The research, which concluded in November 2017, includes information from 46 institutions in 32 European countries